 They’re fast, they’re fun, and they’re a great alternative to driving.
-They’re electric scooters, and start-up companies like Spin, Bird, and Lime are churning them out by the thousands and dropping them off on city corners all over the world.
+They’re electric scooters, and start-up companies like Spin, Bird, and Lime are churning them out by the thousands and dropping them off on city corners around the world.
 In Los Angeles alone, there will be 26,500 electric scooters on the streets this year, the largest number of any city in the United States.

 But are they safe?

 According to a recent study conducted by Rutgers University and published in The American Journal of Otolaryngology, electric scooter injuries are on the rise.
-They note that there were 990 craniofacial injuries related to electric scooters at U.S. emergency rooms between 2008 and 2017.
+They note there were 990 craniofacial injuries related to electric scooters at US emergency rooms between 2008 and 2017.
 The study also found that “the annual incidence was noted to triple over that 10-year period.”

 And then there are the fatalities.

 Earlier this year, a 53-year-old man was killed when he crashed an e-scooter into a tree in downtown San Diego.
 And in Singapore, a 22-year-old employee of a shop that sells e-scooters died after falling from his scooter and breaking his skull.